 Cape York is situated at the top of Queensland and includes Australia’s most northerly point (the “tip”).
 Chilli Beach is approximately 750 km from Cairns (a good three quarters of the way up the Cape) and situated between Portland Roads and Lockhart River.
 It is often described as a “magical spot” with a long, wide, white coral sand beach fringed with palms.
 In the immediate hinterland is the Iron Ranges National Park and night spotlighting may well yield some of the Cape specials – spotted cuscuses, striped possums and sugar gliders.

 Travel from Cairns up the Cape York will be via the Peninsula Development track – all unsealed road.
-(Roughly 10-12 hours’ drive time depending on road conditions).
+We break up the drive each day with tours, sightseeing and activities.
 Travel will be in air-conditioned sideward-facing 4WD’s, with an off-road trailer providing space for luggage and camping equipment.

 Camping at Roadhouse campsites with communal bathroom facilities (including hot showers) on the journey up and down the Cape.
 Bush camping at Chilli Beach with toilet facilities and a bush camp shower.
 Quick-erect, twin share canvas tents and stretcher beds are provided; and a camp trailer with mobile kitchen helps provide most of the meals.
 Bring your own tropical sleeping bag or sleeping sheet, bath towel, camp pillow and head torch.
 There is limited, or no opportunities for power at Chilli Beach; and very limited mobile reception.
 We carry an emergency-only satellite phone and EPIRB (emergency locating beacon), and a remote area first-aid kit – but no medications.